MayJustin/mayjustin/README.md

 ![Visual Studio](https://img.shields.io/badge/Visual_Studio-5C2D91?style=flat-square&logo=visual-studio&logoColor=white)

 ### 🎯 Goals for the Future
-- 🌱 Build expertise in **AgTech Engineering** — combining agriculture, technology, and automation
+- 🌱 Learning/Investing in **AgTech Engineering** — combining agriculture, technology, and automation
-- 🛠️ Develop more projects in **C, C++, and Python**
+- 🛠️ Develop more projects in C, C++, and Python
-- 🤖 Deepen my skills in **AI and machine learning** for practical applications
+- 🤖 Strengthen my skills in AI and machine learning for real-world use
-- 👥 Collaborate on impactful open-source tools and innovative solutions
-- 🚀 Keep learning and pushing boundaries in tech that makes a difference
+- 🚀 Still learning and messing with tech

 **Theres always more to come 🙃**